AqibAurangzeb/Laravel-QA-WebApp/README.md

 ```
 Start the server, the application will now be available on port 8000

-## Build & Deployment (CI/CD Pipeline)
+## Build & Deployment Setup (CI/CD Pipeline)
+Build and deployment configuration is setup for CircleCi and AWS ElastickBeanstalk.
+To set this up for yourself, follow steps below.

 ### Configuration
-Build and deployment configuration is setup for CircleCi and AWS ElastickBeanstalk.
-To set this up for yourself:

 Update run command in .circleci/configyml
 ```